IF1007/if1007/README.md

 - [Continuous Deployment at IMVU: Doing the Impossible Fifty Times a Day](http://timothyfitz.com/2009/02/10/continuous-deployment-at-imvu-doing-the-impossible-fifty-times-a-day/), by Timothy Fitz on February 10, 2009
 - CA Technologies’ report gives some insights into business’ different understanding of DevOps and can be found at <http://www.ca.com/us/collateral/white-papers/na/techinsights-report-what-smart-businesses-know-about-devops.aspx>
 - XebiaLabs has a wide range of surveys and state of industry reports on DevOps-related topics that can be found at <http://xebialabs.com/xl-resources/whitepapers/>
+- [GitHub’s Journey from Monolith to Microservices](https://bit.ly/3jWfzJp), by Sha Ma -- Jul 28, 2021

 ### Research Trends